Reuh/anselme/LANGUAGE.md

 By default, some processing is done on the event buffer before sending it to your game.
 You can disable these by disabling the associated features flages using `vm:disable` (see #api-reference).

-* strip trailing spaces: will remove any space caracters at the end of the text (for text event), or at the end of each choice (for choice event).
+* strip trailing spaces: will remove any space characters at the end of the text (for text event), or at the end of each choice (for choice event).

 ```
 (There is a space between the text and the tag expression that would be included in the text event otherwise.)
 Some text # tag
 ```

-* strip duplicate spaces: will remove any duplicated space caracters between each element that constitute the text (for text event), or for each choice (for choice event).
+* strip duplicate spaces: will remove any duplicated space characters between each element that constitute the text (for text event), or for each choice (for choice event).

 ```
 (There is a space between the text and the tag expression; but there is a space as well after the text interpolation in the last line.
 The two spaces are converted into a single space (the space will belong to the first text element, i.e. the "text " element).)